 Mostly, the top of the SL3 again matches the SL2 and most of the features are again obvious.

-The recessed mode dial (on the SL2 at least) is nice to use with seemingly only basic options.
+The recessed mode dial is nice to use with seemingly only basic options.
 That is until the multi-scene SCN mode is explored.
 Then it becomes obvious that this camera is loaded with options, especially options to make life easier for beginners.

 Don't want to put any thought into your camera setup?
 The SL3's "A+" mode, referencing "Auto" combined with DIGIC 8 processor-powered artificial intelligence, makes all of the decisions for you.
 While it could be referred to as the "Mindless" mode, that doesn't seem to give it the credit it deserves.
 There are times when even a seasoned photographer needs to pick up the camera and take a picture fast, without hesitating to check settings.
 This mode is ready for that.

-The SCN (Special Scene) mode is where a large number of options are stored, allowing the photographer to give the camera a stronger hint to what is being photographed.
+The SCN (Special Scene) mode is where a large number of options are stored, allowing the photographer to give the camera's AI a stronger hint to what is being photographed.
 Turn the mode dial to SCN, press "Q" and choose between Portrait, Smooth Skin, Group Photo, Landscape, Sports, Kids, Close-up, Food, Candlelight, Night Portrait, Handheld Night Scene, and HDR Backlight Control (the SL2's Panning mode has gone missing).
 The setting selected will influence the camera to choose the exposure settings it thinks are ideal for your situation.
-How often will some of these be used?
-I'm guessing that the Candlelight option will not be called upon regularly by most.
+How often will some of these modes be used?
+I'm guessing that the Candlelight option will not be called upon regularly by most not living in areas with frequent electricity outages.
 As I mentioned in the prior reviews, pulling a camera out during a romantic candlelight dinner *may* sour the mood.
-There is no harm in having all of the modes available and they likely add nothing to the cost of the camera.
+There is no harm in having all of the modes available and they likely add only a minuscule amount to the cost of the camera.

 Creative Filters mode provides special effects including Grainy B/W, Soft Focus, Fish-eye effect, Water painting effect, Toy camera effect, Miniature effect, HDR art standard, HDR art vivid, HDR art bold, and HDR art embossed.